fredlarkins/freddielarkins.xyz/content/building-a-bin-collection-reminder-bot-in-python.md

 ![Location of the 'throttle' feature in DevTools](/images/webp/devtools-throtttling.webp)

 ### 3. If you can't work it out, step away and do something else.
-I w̶a̶s̶t̶e̶d spent hours trying figure out how this application worked.
+I spent hours trying figure out how this application worked.
 Often, though, I found that I made a breakthrough when I'd stepped away from my laptop for a few hours or days.
 It's a bit of a cliché, but it really does help your brain reset and come at the project with a fresh set of eyes.

 ---
 *P.S.
 Hackney Council: if you're reading this, please don't change your backend.
 My Bin Bot won't like it 🙃*